Stories have long showcased the potential for personal growth and transformation that can be found within our jobs.

 When you are feeling uncomfortable, it’s often a sign that you’re on the verge of transformation.

-Think of something in your job that you have considered trying but are apprehensive about.
+Think of something you have considered trying but are apprehensive about in your job.

 For example, do you have an opportunity to try something new, such as training others or speaking at a conference?